jasheldo/jasheldo.github.io/_posts/2018-05-25-how-to-make-a-site-like-this.md

 ---
 layout: post
-title: "How to Make a Site Like This Part 1"
+title: "How to Make a Site Like This"
 description: "Guide to making a site similar to this."
 category: Web Development
 excerpt: A brief outline on making a set of static sites with Jekyll